CydiaRepoArchiver/jst9n.github.io/README.md

-# fuck itzgeb & pythonsn0w
+# fuck itzgeb, pythonsn0w & 1GamerDev

 A website created by iosusr.